 A Jury Verdict Research report found that over the last ten years, the national median award at trial in personal injury cases for a vertebra fracture is $112,537.
 Almost two-thirds of the cases in the study were motor vehicle accidents, which is the leading cause of spinal injuries in this country.
+Our lawyers have seen a lot of these spinal cord injuries, particularly from motorcycle accidents.
 Not surprisingly, the median award for multiple vertebrae fractures is almost double the single vertebra amount, $207,000.

 Examples of Fractured Vertebrae Cases

-Here are some sample verdicts over the last four years from around the country.
+Here are some sample verdicts over the last four years from around the country with as many cases in Maryland as I could find.
 These alone cannot tell you the value of your case.
-But used in conjunction with other resources, it helps you to appreciate the most likely range of outcomes for your claim.
+But used with other resources, it helps you to appreciate the most likely range of outcomes for your claim.

 - 2016: Washington: $2,700,000 Verdict – A 24-year-old avid cyclist approached an intersection in which the “Don’t Walk” signal for pedestrians was illuminated.
 When the signal changed, the man crossed the median he as hit by a semi-truck.
 He fractured 10 vertebrae, had 9 fractured ribs, and fractured his hip and pelvis.

 - 2016: Georgia: $739,500 Verdict – A female retired anesthesiologist was driving down the highway when a driver trying to merge with traffic hit her vehicle, forcing her into a concrete median wall.
 She suffered cervical fractures and a bilateral jump facet injury which required fusion surgery from C3 to T2.